Avanade/Beef/docs/Entity-Entity-Config.md

 -|-
 `inherits` | The base class that the entity inherits from.
 Defaults to `EntityBase` for a standard entity.
 For Reference Data it will default to `ReferenceDataBaseInt` or `ReferenceDataBaseGuid` depending on the corresponding `RefDataType` value.
 See `OmitEntityBase` if the desired outcome is to not inherit from any of the aforementioned base classes.
 `implements` | The list of comma separated interfaces that are to be declared for the entity class.
-`autoInferImplements` | Indicates whether to automatically infer the interface implements for the entity from the properties declared.
+`implementsAutoInfer` | Indicates whether to automatically infer the interface implements for the entity from the properties declared.
 Will attempt to infer the following: `IGuidIdentifier`, `IIntIdentifier`, `IStringIdentifier`, `IETag` and `IChangeLog`.
 Defaults to `true`.
 `abstract` | Indicates whether the class should be defined as abstract.
 `genericWithT` | Indicates whether the class should be defined as a generic with a single parameter `T`.
 `namespace` | The entity namespace to be appended.
 Appended to the end of the standard structure as follows: `{Company}.{AppName}.Common.Entities.{Namespace}`.